 Siding and Exterior Walls

 Power washing is the best way to make your siding look as good as new, depending on the type of siding.
-Throughout the winter, mold and outdoor-related stains can accumulate, so it’s important to take care of these as soon as possible to avoid permanent damage.
+Throughout the winter, mold and outdoor-related stains can accumulate, so it’s important to take care of these as soon as possible to avoid permanent damage that will necessitate a full siding replacement.

 Checking other walls for cracks and openings is also important because leaving these seemingly insignificant imperfections can lead to small insects, like carpenter ants burrowing or termites, inside the walls of your house, causing even more damage.
 Performing routine maintenance and patching up and repairing problem areas is crucial in maintaining the integrity of your home’s exterior.